OneScreenfulOfPython/screenfuls/README.md

 package dependencies, nor in understanding the argot of the programmer's trade.

 Keep it simple.
-If in doubt, err on the side of an Dummy's Guide.
+If in doubt, err on the side of a Dummy's Guide.

 Not Sure
 --------